starvinraven/breakpointworkshop/README.md

 ### Demo 1: Toggle the animation on/off with a button click

+We will demonstrate how to add a simple button to update the application state.

 ### Exercise 1: Toggle the background color with a button click

 This should give you an idea of how the unidirectional data flow in re-frame works.